 We and the VIE Group have expanded our and the VIE Group's institutional funding partner base and the volume of loans funded by our and the VIE Group's institutional funding partners in 2020 and since April 2020, we and the VIE Group collaborate exclusively with institutional funding partners to fund our and the VIE Group's loans.
 Our and the VIE Group's collaboration with institutional funding partners has exposed us to and may continue to expose us to additional regulatory uncertainties faced by such institutional funding partners.
 For example, Circular 141 provides a series of guidance on the cash loan business of financial institutions.
 In July 2020, the CBIRC issued the Commercial Banks Online Lending Measures to provide detailed rules on online loans provided by commercial banks.
 Further, on February 19, 2021, the CBIRC further issued the Notice of Further Regulating Online Loan Business of Commercial Banks, also known as Circular 24, which provides that the commercial banks shall independently carry out the risk management of online loans and are forbidden from outsourcing the material procedures of loan management.
 Circular 24 will also apply by analogy to branches of foreign banks, trusts, consumer finance companies and auto finance companies.
 To comply with such guidance, our and the VIE Group's institutional funding partners, such as commercial banks, consumer finance companies, trusts and microcredit companies, may need to change their cooperation model with their business partners, including us, which may adversely affect our and the VIE Group's business.
-In addition, we and the VIE Group cannot assure you that the business operations of our and the VIE Group's institutional funding partners currently are or will be in compliance with the relevant PRC laws and regulations, and in the event that our and the VIE Group's institutional funding partners do not operate their businesses in accordance with the relevant PRC laws and regulations, they will be exposed to various regulatory risks and therefore, our and the VIE Group's business, financial condition and prospects would be materially and adversely affected.
+In addition, we and the VIE Group cannot assure you that the business operations of our and the VIE Group's institutional funding partners do not operate their businesses in accordance with the relevant PRC laws and regulations, they will be exposed to various regulatory risks and therefore, our and the VIE Group's business, financial condition and prospects would be materially and adversely affected.